mahdi6788/FreelancerApp/README.md

     31. ***Edit*** isEditOpen is used to determine whether the modal for editing is open.
 However, if isEditOpen is shared among multiple rows, clicking the "edit" button on any row could open multiple modals or send multiple project objects to CreateProjectForm.

+    32. put Modals outside the Table, otherwiae event.target and ref.current have interface